amaterur-useless-things-labs/psychology-methodology-foundations/en/README.md

 **Last Updated:** November 23, 2025
 **Review Status:** Pending expert review

-**For Attribution:** When using this material, please include:
-- Course title: "Methodological Foundations of Psychology: Scientific Version"
-- Link to original repository (if applicable)
-- Language version used
-- Note about AI-generated content requiring review (if applicable)

 ---

 ## Contact and Contributions

-For questions about course content, review status, or to contribute to the review process, please contact the course administrators.
+For questions about course content, review status, or to participate in the review process, please contact the course administrators.